SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 ## Explanation of Components

+- **Azure OpenAI**: Azure OpenAI integrates OpenAI's language models into Microsoft's Azure cloud, enabling scalable AI solutions for natural language processing and automation.
+- **AI Search**: Is a cloud service that enables powerful and flexible search capabilities, including full-text search and AI-powered features.
 - **Azure Functions**: Run code in response to events without managing servers.
 Scales automatically based on demand.
-- **AKS**: Managed Kubernetes service for container orchestration and scaling.
+- **AKS (Azure Kubernetes Service)**: Managed Kubernetes service for container orchestration and scaling.
-- **ACA**: Fully managed service for running containerized apps without managing infrastructure.
 - **Apache Kafka**: Handles real-time data streaming and event processing.
 - **Cosmos DB**: Globally distributed, multi-model database with low latency and high availability.
-- **Azure DB for PostgreSQL**: Managed relational database with robust features.
-- **Azure Redis Cache**: High-performance, in-memory caching.
 - **Azure Storage**: Scalable storage for blobs, files, queues, and tables.
-- **GitHub Actions**: Automates CI/CD workflows directly from GitHub.
+- **Bing Search**: Lets you add Bing search features to your apps.
+It provides APIs for web, image, video, and news searches.

 > [!IMPORTANT]<br>
 > **For a smoother experience during the hands-on lab, it's important to thoroughly review both the instructions and the accompanying notes.
 This will help you navigate through the tasks with ease and confidence.**